jwadolowski/cookbook-cq/README.md

     is not responding over HTTP.
 After CQ/AEM restart everyting works perfectly fine again.
     This flag allows Chef to continue processing if it is not able to get OSGi bundles state 6 times in a row.
+In most (if not all) cases it should be combined with restart notification (please see examples below).
+    It is highly discouraged to use this property, as 99% of CRX packages shouldn't require such configuration.
+Unfortunately that 1% does.
+This is rather a safety switch than a common pattern that should be used in every single case.
-Applies only to install and deploy actions</td>
+    Applies only to install and deploy actions.</td>
   </tr>
   <tr>
     <td><tt>checksum</tt></td>